-Georgina Kamsika is a speculative fiction writer born in Yorkshire, England, to Anglo-Indian immigrant parents and has spent most of her life explaining her English first name, Polish surname and Asian features.
-She reads widely, everything from E.M.
-Forester to Donna Tartt and values her vast comics collection.
+Georgina Kamsika is a speculative fiction writer born in Yorkshire, England, to British Asian immigrant parents and has spent most of her life explaining her English first name, Polish surname and South Asian features.

 DI Sara Nayar is not the bright young police detective she seems to be; she’s actually a Hindu goddess living as a human after a dispute with her mother, the trickster goddess Mohini.

 When a man is murdered at Sheffield Castle Market, Sara senses that another god is involved– perhaps the Norse god Loki.
 But setting aside her divine nature has left Sara dangerously vulnerable.

 With the help of her partner, the attractive DI Michael Higgins, Sara must uncover both the human and divine reasons for the crime and protect the city she loves.